PermafrostDiscoveryGateway/SecondLevelBigStatsDataProducts_PDG/README.md

 3. `data/`: Study area: 119 grids, and generated sample results, primarily focusing on the Alaska region.
+This folder contains:

+   1) `119grids/`: **Current study area we are using: 119 grids (subregions).**

+   2) `230grids/`: Previous study area we are using: 230 grids (subregions).

-This folder contains the part of the results we have generated in Alaska region.
+   3) the part of the results we have generated in Alaska region.
    This folder contains part of final stats: IWP count, IWP area, length (diameter) sum/max/min/median/mean/perimeter, width, LCP count.

 4. `src/`: Core scripts for data processing and map generation.
 This foloder contains two sub project: